Citizens' Convention (Accountability and Ethics) Bill

 Overview

-This bill proposes creating a Citizens' Convention to establish minimum ethical standards for Members of Parliament (MPs) and increase citizen participation in political decision-making.
-The Convention's recommendations, after parliamentary debate, could be subject to a referendum.
+This bill proposes creating a Citizens' Convention to set minimum ethical standards for Members of Parliament (MPs) and increase citizen involvement in political decision-making.
+The Convention will make recommendations on various aspects of parliamentary life, including MP expenses, election systems, and party funding.
+These recommendations will be presented to Parliament and could potentially be put to a referendum.

 Description